 David Gallagher Bail Bonds is your local, reliable bail bond company, open 24 hours a day, seven days a week.
 The following terms are important to know in order to make the process and situation easier to understand.
 If you have any questions please contact us anytime, we will be happy to help you.

 Accused – The person who is arrested and/or accused of a crime.

-Absconding Debtor – A person who purposefully leaves a jurisdiction (area where arrested) to avoid the legal process.
+Absconding Debtor – A person who purposefully leaves a jurisdiction (the area where arrested) to avoid the legal process.

-Action – The steps by which a party seeks to enforce any right in a court or all the steps of a criminal prosecution.
+Action – The steps by which a party seeks to enforce any right in a court or all the steps of criminal prosecution.

 Alias Warrant – This is a warrant where no plea has been entered.
 A prisoner, bail bond company, or an attorney can post a bond for this type of warrant.
 The bond assures that the prisoner will appear in court.

-Arraign – Arraignment of an accused consists of calling upon him by name, reading the charges in the arrest documents, and demanding to hear a plea of innocence or guilt.
+Arraign – Arraignment of accused consists of calling upon him by name, reading the charges in the arrest documents, and demanding to hear a plea of innocence or guilt.
 This hearing may be combined with informing the accused of options regarding a defense attorney.

 Arrest – To deprive a person of his liberty by legal authority.

 Bail Bond – A written obligation (with or without collateral security) given to a court to guarantee that the accused will appear before the court.
 Court accepts this guarantee in exchange for allowing a defendant (accused) to stay out of jail until the end of the case.

 Bail Bondsman – Any person or representative of a person who is in business and paid to uphold surety (guarantee) on a bail bond.